-ii Anglo Austrian AAB AG (AAB)
+i Anglo Austrian Bank AG (AAB)

-Insolvency proceedings against Anglo Austrian AAB AG (AAB) were opened on 2 March 2020 following AAB's petition.
-The liabilities amount to approximately €500 million.
-AAB, formerly named Meinl Bank AG, was founded by the Meinl family in 1923.22
+Insolvency proceedings against Anglo Austrian Bank AG (AAB) were opened on 2 March 2020 following AAB's petition.
+It has been the largest insolvency in 2020 so far, with liabilities amounting to approximately €200 million.
+AAB, originally named Meinl Bank AG, was founded by the family Meinl in 1923.19

-AAB hit the headlines due to allegations of various difficulties with regulatory authorities, eventually leading to the withdrawal of the banking licence.
-Due to the withdrawal of the banking licence, a dispute arose whether the AAB, who filed for insolvency in the first place, was actually competent to do so.
+The bank hit the headlines due to various difficulties with regulatory authorities, eventually leading to the withdrawal of the banking licence.
+The FMA alleged a breach of duty in connection with money laundering regulations.20 Without a banking licence, a dispute arose whether the AAB, who filed for insolvency, was actually competent to do so.
 Due to the special regulations applicable in relation to banks, the authority to file for the opening of insolvency proceedings generally lies with the FMA (see above).
 The FMA repeatedly argued that AAB was no longer a bank since the withdrawal of its licence and would, therefore, not be subject to the special insolvency regime applicable to banks.

-In this regard, the Austrian Supreme Court overruled lower-instance decisions and held that the monopoly on filing bankruptcy petitions for banks lies with the FMA - even after the banking licence had been revoked.
-Following this decision and a petition to open insolvency proceedings filed by the FMA, the Vienna Commercial Court decided that the effects triggered by the decision to open insolvency proceedings dated 2 March 2020 will remain in place.23 In February 2021, it was decided to finally close the operation of AAB.24 iii Kremsmüller Gruppe
+In this regard, the Austrian Supreme Court recently overruled two first-instance decisions (Commercial Court Vienna, Higher Regional Court Vienna) and set forth that the monopoly on filing bankruptcy petitions for banks lies with the FMA - even after the bank licence had been revoked.
+Following the Austrian Supreme Court's decision and a petition to open insolvency proceedings filed by the FMA, the Vienna Commercial Court has now decided that the effects triggered by the decision to open insolvency proceedings dated 2 March 2020 will remain in place.21 ii Kremsmüller Gruppe

 Kremsmüller is an Austrian family business based in Upper Austria which was founded in 1961.
 The company operates mainly in the fields of process technology and electrical engineering, control technology, pipe and plant construction - employing a total of 1,800 in Austria, Germany and Romania.
+In Austria, about 1,200 employees are affected by the insolvency, however, according to Kremsmüller's management, only 20 jobs are in fact endangered.22